ginolhac/blog/content/posts/2018-01-27-diy-raspberry-monitored-via-telegram.md

 Despite a functional system, some improvements I'd like to achieve:

-- restrict the bot to one user
+- restrict the bot to one user: see Winston recommendation in comments, seems to work nicely
+- add gracefull stop for `listen` service
+- I bought a IP camera, and `motion` should work with both.
+Haven't spent enough time configuring it
 - remove pics/videos older than _xx_ days to save space
-- run the 2 services as a user without `sudo` rights
+- ~~run the 2 services as a user without `sudo` rights~~
 - look into better settings for NoIR camera using [this thread](https://raspberrypi.stackexchange.com/questions/13818/auto-brightness-bypass-whilst-using-motion)